Welsh Professional Development Board

 We will do this by:

-• Ensuring the Welsh Professional Development Board members represent the whole sector, allowing us to look at sector workforce development through multiple lenses.
+• Ensuring the Welsh Professional Development Board members represent the whole sector, allowing us to look at sector workforce development through multiple lenses and connect with a wide network.

-• Working with CIMSPA to develop a service that delivers outcomes based on the needs of the Welsh sport and physical activity sector.
+• Collaborating with CIMSPA and key stakeholders to develop services and lobby for support that delivers outcomes based on the needs of the Welsh sport and physical activity sector.

-• Developing comprehensive resources of data and insight to inform decision making at a local and national level.
+• Utilising resources of data and insight to inform decision making, provide learning and support planning at a local and national level.

-• Striving to embed quality and clear pathways in an education system fit for purpose throughout an individual’s career.
+• Striving to embed quality in the Welsh education system that is efficient, diverse and fit for purpose throughout an individual’s career to ensure our sector can develop the workforce dynamically and holistically.

 Members